ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 When you run the scripts with the Schematics interface, you:

 *	Enter the URL for the GitHub repository for the Terraform files
 *	Modify the parameters in the Schematics interface.
-They are the same parameters as the `input.auto.tfvars` file that you use when running the Terraform scripts in the cli.
+They are the same parameters as the `input.auto.tfvars` file that you use when you are running the Terraform scripts in the cli.

 ## Virtual server instance configuration
 {: #bw4hana-automation-vsi-config}